Bahama swallow

-The Bahama swallow (Tachycineta cyaneoviridis) is a swallow found only in the Bahamas.
+The Bahama swallow (Tachycineta cyaneoviridis) is an endangered swallow endemic to The Bahamas.

 Description

 This glossy Tachycineta swallow has a green head and back, blue upper wings, a black tail and wingtips, and a white belly and chin.

-Range and habitat
+Distribution and habitat

 This swallow breeds only in pineyards on four islands in the northern Bahamas: Andros, Grand Bahama, Abaco, and New Providence.
 The breeding population on New Providence is, at the very least, greatly reduced from historical levels, and may be extirpated as a breeding species.

 The Bahama swallow winters throughout the eastern Bahamas and the Turks and Caicos Islands.
-It is a rare vagrant elsewhere during migration, including south Florida and the Florida Keys.
-It is also an occasional vagrant to the southerly Americas.
+It is a rare vagrant elsewhere during migration, including south Florida, the Florida Keys and Cuba.
+It is also an occasional vagrant to South America.

-T. cyaneoviridis is a bird of the Caribbean pine forests.
-They are somewhat capable of adapting to urban habitat.
-Although they do not breed in marshland and fields, they need such habitat to forage; like all swallows they feed on flying insects.
+T. cyaneoviridis is endemic to the Bahamian pineyards, though they are somewhat capable of adapting to urban habitat.
+Although they do not breed in marshland and fields, they need such habitat to forage; like all swallows, they feed on flying insects.